microsoft/xlang/DesignNotes/LDN03 - Type System Specification.md

 ## Abstract

-This Design Note describes the Langworthy type system.
+This Design Note describes the xlang type system.

-> Note, this document is 1/2 of the original WinRT Consolidated Reference and has not yet been updated to use cross-platfrom terminology
+*Open Issue*: This specification was adapted from the Windows Runtime specification,and still refers to fundamental interfaces that are part of the Windows Runtime and to various COM constructs.
+As equivalent xlang constructs are defined, this specification needs to be updated to remove COM concepts & references and instead reflect the equivalent xlang concepts.

 General Notes
 -------------

-All types, except for the fundamental types, must be contained within a namespace.
+All types must be contained within a namespace.
 No types in the global namespace are allowed

-Types provided by Windows are all contained under the Windows.\* namespace.
-WinRT types that are not provided by Windows - including WinRT types that are provided by other parts of Microsoft – must live in a namespace other than Windows.\*

-Except for interfaces, all WinRT types must have public visibility.
-WinRT interfaces may optionally have private visibility.
-All other user-defined WinRT types (structs, classes, enums, delegates, attributes) must have public visibility.
+Except for interfaces, all xlang types must have public visibility. xlang interfaces may optionally have private visibility.
+All other user-defined xlang types (structs, classes, enums, delegates, attributes) must have public visibility.

-WinRT does not support nested types.
-No WinRT type can enclose another type.
-No WinRT type can be nested inside another type
+xlang does not support nested types.
+No xlang type can enclose another type.
+No xlang type can be nested inside another type

-Not all aspects of this WinRT type system are available to third party developers in Win8.
-In particular:

--   WinRT supports parameterization of interfaces and delegates.
-However, in this release WinRT does not support definition of parameterized types by 3rd parties.
-Only the parameterized types included in the system in the Windows.\* namespace are supported

--   WinRT support class composition as a runtime inheritance mechanism.
-However, in this release WinRT does not support definition of a root composable class.
-Only the root composable classes included in the system in the Windows.\* namespace are supported.

-WinRT namespaces and type names are case preserving but insensitive, similar to the Windows File System and Registry.
+xlang namespaces and type names are case preserving but insensitive.
 This means that you cannot have namespaces or type names that vary only by case.
+For
-For example: you cannot have Foo.SomeType and foo.AnotherType nor can you have Foo.SomeType and Foo.someType.
+example: you cannot have Foo.SomeType and foo.AnotherType nor can you have Foo.SomeType and Foo.someType.

-WinRT identifiers must conform to the following grammar.
+xlang identifiers must conform to the following grammar.
 Note, only characters defined in Unicode 3.0 and earlier are supported.

 ```